yitzchak/metys/README.md

 |>
 ```

+Please note that kernels and sessions are local to the innermost enclosing
+group chunk.

 ## Chunk Options

 Chunk options may be specified in all input formats as a list of key/value pairs